ashpriom/artstudio/wp-content/plugins/duplicate-post/readme.txt

 == Upgrade Notice ==

+= 3.1.2 =
+Fixes the problem with custom fields

 = 3.1.1 =
 Bulk clone + custom field wildcards + other features + bugfixes + fix for nasty nag